Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: The General Case: Asymmetric Divergences

 Without loss of generality we will focus on the \emph{right-sided} nearest neighbor: given a point set $P$, query point $q$ and $\epsilon \ge 0$, find $x \in P$ that approximates $\min_{p \in P} D(p, q)$ to within a factor of $(1+\epsilon)$.
 Since a Bregman divergence is not in general $\mu$-defective, we will consider instead $\sqrt{\breg}$: by monotonicity and with an appropriate choice of $\epsilon$, the result will carry over to $\breg$.

 We list three issues that have to be resolved to complete the algorithm.
-Firstly, because of asymmetry, we cannot bound the diameter of a quadtree cell $\textbf{C}$ of side length $s$ by $s\sqrt{d}$.
-However, as the proof of Lemma \ref{ballcover} shows, we can choose a \emph{canonical corner} of a cell such that a (directed) ball of radius $s\sqrt{d}$ centered at that corner covers the cell.
-By $\mu$-defectiveness, we can now conclude that the diameter of $\mathbf{C}$ is at most $(\mu+1)s\sqrt{d}$ (note that this incurs an extra factor of $\mu+1$ in all expressions).
+Firstly, because of asymmetry, we cannot bound the diameter of a quadtree cell $\textbf{C}$ of side-length $s$ by $s\sqrt{d}$.
+However, as the proof of Lemma \ref{acube} shows, we can choose a \emph{canonical corner} of a cell such that a (directed) ball of radius $s\sqrt{d}$ centered at that corner covers the cell.
+By $\mu$-defectiveness, we can now conclude (see lemma \ref{adiamtolength}) that the diameter of $\mathbf{C}$ is at most $(\mu+1)s\sqrt{d}$ (note that this incurs an extra factor of $\mu+1$ in all expressions).
 Secondly, since while $\sqrt{\breg}$ satisfies $\mu$-defectiveness (unlike $\breg$) the opposite is true for the reverse triangle inequality, which is satisfied by $\breg$ but not $\sqrt{\breg}$.
 This requires the use of a weaker packing bound based on Lemma \ref{1dsqrtbregint}, introducing dependence in $1/\epsilon^2$ instead of $1/\epsilon$.
-And thirdly, the lack of symmetry means we have to be careful of the use of directionality when proviing our bounds.
+And thirdly, the lack of symmetry means we have to be careful of the use of directionality when proving our bounds.
+Perhaps surprisingly, the major part of the arguments carry through simply by being consistent in the choice of directionality.

-Note that for this section, when we speak of assymetric $\mu$-defective distance measure $D$, we are referring to $\sqrt{\breg}$.
-With some small adjustments, similar bounds can be obtained for more generic asymmetric, monotone, decomposable and $\mu$-defective distance measures satisfying packing bounds.
+Note that for this section we are referring to $\sqrt{\breg}$.
+With some small adjustments, similar bounds can be obtained for more generic asymmetric, monotone, decomposable and $\mu$-defective distance $D$ measures satisfying packing bounds.
 The left-sided asymmetric nearest neighbor can be determined analogously.

-Finally, given a bounded domain $D$, we have that $\sqrt{\breg}$ is left-sided $\mu$-defective for some $\mu_L$ and right sided $\mu$-defective for some $\mu_R$ (see Lemma \ref{Arootmubreg} for detailed proof).
-For what follows, let $\mu = \max(\mu_L, \mu_R)$ and describe $D$ as simply $\mu$-defective.
+Finally, given a bounded domain $M$, we have that $\sqrt{\breg}$ is left-sided $\mu$-defective for some $\mu_L$ and right sided $\mu$-defective for some $\mu_R$ (see Lemma \ref{Arootmubreg} for detailed proof).
+For what follows, let $\mu = \max(\mu_L, \mu_R)$ and describe $M$ as simply $\mu$-defective.

 Most of the proofs here mirror their counterparts in Sections \ref{sec:ringsec} and \ref{sec:finalized-algorithm}.